Joshua Bloom

 Zara is an adjunct faculty at the California Institute for Integral Studies in the BA Completion and MFA programs, teaching courses focused on anti-oppression curriculum, self and society, social ecology, media studies, integral learning, global and postcolonial studies.

-She is a co-founder of the White Noise Collective, which offers dialogues, workshops, consulting and resources to collectively investigate patterns common at the intersection of whiteness and gendered oppression in order to deepen the potential of white anti-racism work.
+She is a co-founder of the White Noise Collective, which offered dialogues, workshops, consulting and resources to collectively investigate patterns common at the intersection of whiteness and gendered oppression in order to deepen the potential of white anti-racism work.

 For the last twenty-five years she has been a body-based therapist both in private practice and community health centers.
 She is an instructor at McKinnon Body Therapy Center.